HonkingGoose/git-gosling/docs/best_practices/use_a_dependency_bot.md

 ## Dependabot

 Dependabot is the "built-in" dependency management bot for GitHub, this means you can use it without installing an app.
-You can use it for free on public and private repositories.
+Dependabot is free to use on public and private repositories.

 ### Dependabot documentation